sweattep/modern_quotes/README.md

 >You'll probably save a fortune in recruiting and hiring costs because your staff will stick around and work hard when they feel valued.
 Revolving doors are expensive.

+>Resorting to technical language means you are determined to treat the masses as uninitiated
+>
 >Fatigue and sleep deprivation are correlated to mandatory and voluntary overtime and are also associated with work-related accidents

 >involuntary job loss for older adults was connected to health declines and even morbidity